swiftlang/swift-evolution/visions/swift-testing.md

 #### Handling collections

-We can also leverage existing language features for yet more expressiveness.
+We can also leverage built-in language features for yet more expressiveness.
 Consider the following test logic:

 ```swift